November 6, 2024

 2. ATM Withdrawal Fees

 Typically, a fee is charged by your bank for withdrawing money from an ATM outside of the country when you use your debit card.
 The fee may be a flat rate or percentage-based and commonly falls within the range of INR 150 to INR 500 per transaction while making a withdrawal through the ATM.
-The ATM Operator may also charge you their fees, which may escalate the cost completely.
+The ATM operator may also charge you their fees, which may escalate the cost completely.

 3. Conversion Fees